muratk5n/thirdwave/en/index.md

 ---

-Teenage kid made a sailboat voyage around the world, the logistics - had Internet, sat phone, a ton of food tinned, 500+ chocolates, 200+ Easy Food vacuum cooked ready meals, lamb chops - as in full-blown meals.
+Teenage kid made a sailboat voyage around the world, the logistics: had Internet, sat phone, a ton of food tinned, 500+ chocolates, 200+ Easy Food vacuum cooked ready meals, lamb chops - as in full-blown meals.
 Then save for the occasional physical labor required to direct the ship it's mostly being rocked and it's mostly enjoying the view and sometimes being bored.
 It's like a teenager room on the move, wout the parents.
-Not exactly roughing it.
 And later she goes on to become a bleeping management consultant, and her adventourous boyfriend dies on her?
-Ouch.
+Sad.

 ---